7 Best Bushcraft Gear For Crafting Useful Tools & Shelters

 There is nothing worse than getting lost; compasses help you avoid that.

-However, investing in a compass relies heavily on how much you want to spend and how you plan to use it.
+However, investing in a compass depends heavily on your budget and how you plan to use it.

-I keep a simple Suunto compass in my hiking backpack and transfer it to my other bags if I need to.
+I keep a simple Suunto compass in my hiking backpack and transfer it to my other bags if necessary.

 But when I was mapping out geologic formations in Boulder, we used very high-tech, multi-purpose compasses.